BitBoxSwiss/bitbox-wallet-app/README.md

 - `backend/coins/btc/`: Local HD wallet, sourcing blockchain index from an arbitrary backend.
 Manages addresses, outputs, tx creation, and everything else that a wallet needs to do.
 - `backend/`: The library that ties it all together.
-Uses the above packages to create a wallet talking Electrum using the DBB for signing, and serve a high level HTTP API to control it.
+Uses the above packages to create a wallet talking Electrum using the BitBox for signing, and serve a high level HTTP API to control it.
 - `frontends/qt/`: the C++/Qt5 app which builds the wallet app for the desktop.
 - `frontends/web/`: home of the preact UI.